-The Headteacher and the Governing Body determine how the funding will be allocated to support Special Educational Needs and how it is distributed.
+The Headteacher and the Governing Body determine how the funding will be allocated to support Special Educational Needs and how it is distributed through Finance Committee Meetings.

 3. The Special Educational Needs Co-ordinator (SENCO)

 The SENCO (Mrs Clements), in collaboration with the Headteacher and the Governing, play a key role in determining the strategic development of the SEN policy and provision in the school, in order to raise the achievement of children with SEND.